“Building Trust in Health Data” Conference Report

 Then Anca Toma, Executive Director, European Patients’ Forum spoke to us about patient empowerment and the importance of partnering with patients in care and research.
 The EPF was founded to improve the engagement of patients in clinical research, but now pursues a broader mission to support their pan-European network of national patient organisations, to represent their collective voice in negotiation with European policy-makers.
 The EPF hosts and runs the DataSavesLives initiative (in which i~HD is also involved), which is having a growing impact across Europe.

-The meeting then divided again into three parallel tracks.
+The meeting was then again divided into three parallel tracks:

 As the day before, keynote talks were scheduled after lunch.
 Dipak Kalra introduced and moderated discussion with three speakers.
 Dr Steve MacFeely, Data and Analytics Director, WHO explained the importance of making valid inferences and learning correctly from health data.
 This includes knowing the provenance and context in which the data originated.
 Scaling up data sharing to a European scale also requires measures to assure public trust.